Clemapfel/love_profiler/README.md

 # Clem's Löve Profiler

 A profiler is a program that runs in the background of your project, tracking performance data for optimization purposes.
-Traditional Lua profilers using `debug.sethook` do not work with Löve because it uses LuaJIT, which is not guaranteed to invoke these hooks, and profiler using this method comes with great performance overhead.
+Traditional Lua profilers using `debug.sethook` do not work with Löve because it uses LuaJIT, which is not guaranteed to invoke these hooks, and profiler using this method come with great performance overhead.
 Additionally, the [LuaJIT-provided profiler](https://luajit.org/ext_profiler.html) is incompatible with Löve, as it requires running the profiler executable directly on a lua script, whereas Löve projects use their own executable.

 Clem's Löve Profiler offers the following advantages over other profilers: